A Resource-Competitive Jamming Defense: Introduction

 \section{Introduction}

-Denial-of-service (DoS) attacks are an increasingly common threat to the availability of large-scale networks.
-In the wireless domain, practitioners have expressed concerns that important surveillance services will suffer DoS attacks by the deliberate disruption of the communication medium~\cite{terrorist} and there is a large body of literature on various practical security concerns (see~\cite{pelechrinis:denial,mpitziopoulos:survey} and references therein).
-In the wired domain, the distributed denial-of-service (DDoS) attacks in November of 2010 on Amazon, Visa, Mastercard, and PayPal~\cite{anonymous,MacAskill,Vance} demonstrated that even prominent companies are vulnerable over the Internet.
-Given this state of affairs, an interesting question arises: Is it fundamentally ``harder'' or ``easier'' to communicate in such large-scale networks than it is to block communication?
+The wireless communication medium is vulnerable to \defn{jamming} whereby an attacker causes interference on the communication channel.
+Such attacks are prohibited by US federal law, however, they occur in practice (see~\cite{jamming:marriott,jamming:redline}) and will likely increase in frequency with the popularity of wireless devices.

+Defending against jamming is particularly important to the security of wireless low-power networks (LPNs) such as wireless sensor networks (WSNs) and the Internet of Things (IoT), where these attacks are known to degrade performance~\cite{6736871,xu:jamming}.
+Such networks are especially vulnerable given that their constituent devices are often battery-powered and, therefore, energy is a scarce resource that must be conserved.

-To analyze this question from an algorithmic perspective, we define the following simple problem, which we call the {\it\PR}: Alice wishes to guarantee transmission of a message $m$ directly to Bob over a single communication channel.
-However, there exists an adversary Carol who aims to prevent communication by blocking transmissions over the channel.
-We consider two cases: (Case 1) when Carol may spoof or even control Bob, which allows her to manipulate an unwitting Alice into incurring excessive sending costs; and (Case 2) where Bob is both correct and unspoofable, and his communications cannot be blocked.
-Here, ``cost'' corresponds to a network resource, such as energy in wireless sensor networks (WSNs) or bandwidth in wired networks.
+With this setting in mind, we consider the following problem: Alice wishes to guarantee transmission of a message $m$ to Bob over a wireless communication channel.
+However, there exists an adversary, Carol, who aims to prevent communication by jamming transmissions over the channel.
+Our solution to this problem makes use of a relatively new technique called \defn{resource competitiveness}.
+Informally, the idea behind resource-competitive analysis is to include the cost of the adversary, $T$, as another parameter by which to measure the algorithmic performance (details are provided in Section~\ref{subsection:definition}).

-In the \PR, we show that communication is fundamentally cheaper than preventing communication.
-Specifically, we describe a protocol that guarantees correct transmission of $m$, and given that Carol incurs a cost of $\Total$, has the following properties.
-In Case 1, the expected cost to both Alice and Bob is $O(\Total^{\varphi-1} + 1)$ where $\varphi$ is the golden ratio.
-In Case 2, the expected cost to both Alice and Bob is $O(\Total^{0.5} + 1)$.
-In both cases, Carol's cost asymptotically exceeds the expected cost of either correct player.
-We extend these results and apply them to network applications in both the wireless and wired domains.
-Here too, we provide an analysis in terms of resource expenditures by the correct network devices relative to those of the adversarial devices.
+We assume a time-slotted model where it costs $1$ to send, listen, or jam per slot on the communication channel; these operations typically dominate the operational costs of wireless devices in terms of energy usage (see Section~\ref{section:discussion} for discussion of this issue).
+Our results guarantee the successful transmission of $m$ and has the following costs: if Carol incurs a cost of $\Total$ to jam, then both Alice and Bob have a cost of $O(\Total^{\varphi - 1} + 1)=O(\Total^{.62}+1)$ slots in expectation, where $\varphi = (1+ \sqrt{5})/2$ is the golden ratio.
+We are able to generalize to the setting where Alice wishes to send $m$ to $n$ receivers, and we obtain a similar result.